-Under Section 162(m) of the Code, a company generally may not deduct compensation in excess of \$1,000,000 paid to the chief executive officer and the other four most highly compensated officers, subject to certain exemptions.
-While the Compensation Committee takes the availability of Section 162(m) of the Code exemptions into consideration when establishing executive compensation programs, in order to design compensation programs that address the Company's needs, neither the Compensation Committee nor Company has established a policy that mandates that all compensation must be exempt, or designed to be exempt, from the Section 162(m) of the Code deduction limitation.
+Under Code Section 162(m), a company generally may not deduct compensation in excess of \$1,000,000 paid to the chief executive officer and the other four most highly compensated officers, subject to certain exemptions.
+While the Compensation Committee takes the availability of Section 162(m) exemptions into consideration when establishing executive compensation programs, in order to design compensation programs that address the Company's needs, neither the Compensation Committee nor Company has established a policy that mandates that all compensation must be exempt, or designed to be exempt, from the Section 162(m) deduction limitation.